zibz0017/QuartzVault/content/Parenting.md

 		- Includes standard physical needs (clothing, food, etc.).[^9]
 		- Will support a child if something bad happens to them.[^9]
 		- Don't constantly tell kids that we can't afford things (this does not mean that one should buy their kids everything).[^9]
-		- Children should not feel that shabbos/yom tov are stressful times.[^9]
+		- Children should not feel that שבת/yom טוב are stressful times.[^9]
 		- Children should not feel that their simchos are a burden of time/money.[^9]
 		- Children must feel secure about their parents' marriage and overall shalom bayis.[^9]
 		- Children need to see parents act with a belief that Hashem will help them, rather than fall apart when things are tight.[^9]